On the anti-canonical geometry of weak $\mathbb{Q}$-Fano threefolds, III: Acknowledgments

 \section{Acknowledgments}

 The second named author would like to thank her advisor, Professor Meng Chen, for his support and encouragement.
 The authors are grateful to Meng Chen for discussions and suggestions.
 This work was supported by NSFC for Innovative Research Groups (Grant No.~12121001) and National Key Research and Development Program of China (Grant No.~2020YFA0713200).
+The first author is a member of LMNS, Fudan University.
+We would like to thank the referee for useful suggestions.